Felted wool dryer balls are an easy to make, non-toxic alternative to fabric softener and dryer sheets.

 Remove the yarn from your two fingers and then wrap the center ten times.

 How To Make Wool Dryer Balls – Step Four

-Next you are just going to wrap the wool around and around until you form a small ball.
-Don't worry if your ball is mishapen or sloppy, it will come together.
+Next, you are just going to wrap the wool around and around until you form a small ball.
+Don't worry if your ball is misshapen or sloppy, it will come together.
 I promise.

 How To Make Wool Dryer Balls – Step Five

 As you can see we are now at the size of about a ping-pong ball.
 Keep going, winding around, being sure to wind tightly.